nagoya-foundation/dynasync/README.md

 ## Requisites

-- Python 3.6
+- Python > 3.6
-- boto3 package
+- boto3 python package
+- tqdm python package

 To install Python please visit its [Official Website](https://www.python.org/) and simply follow the instructions.
 The you can install boto3 package with: `pip install -r requirements.txt`.
 And you're good to go.

 ## Running dynasync

-Simply issue the command: `python3 main.py`, it will run a setup script and then start monitoring the files you selected.
+Simply issue the command: `./main.py`, it will run a setup script and then start monitoring the files you selected.

 ## Meta